 High stress levels, a sedentary lifestyle and a poor diet can put you at risk for certain types of heart disease.
 But other types of heart disease simply stem from birth defects.

-Roughly one in three men suffer from cardiovascular disease, and it’s more common in African Americans.
+According to the American Heart Association, roughly one in three men suffer from cardiovascular disease in the United States.
+This disease is also more common in African Americans.

 - Chest pain

 - Dizziness or lightheadedness

 - Numbness or weakness in your extremities

 - Shortness of breath

 If you are experiencing any of these symptoms, notify your primary care provider right away.

 Also, older men aren’t the only ones who may develop heart issues.
 Men who are under 45 often experience high blood pressure.
 If left unchecked, high blood pressure can cause severe problems, such as a heart attack or stroke.

 Cancer is the most common men’s health issues.
 According to the Centers for Disease Control and Prevention (CDC), men have higher rates of developing and dying from skin cancer than women, specifically melanoma.

 Skin cancer should be treated as early as possible.
 If you notice any of these symptoms, consult with your primary care provider.